-The sale of alcoholic beverages in gaming establishments is subject to strict licensing, control and regulation by State and local authorities.
+Currently, this gaming device fee is paid quarterly, in advance, on the first day of the month for each quarter.
+The fee amount depends on a number of factors, including when the device is placed into service, and the total number of gaming devices the licensee has in operation.
+For example, each gaming licensee shall pay \$374.91per gaming device for its first three (3) months of operation, and each new gaming device added shall have a gaming device fee of \$374.91, regardless of the day the device is placed into service.
+The sale of alcoholic beverages in gaming establishments is subject to strict licensing, control, and regulation by State and local authorities.
 There are various classes of retail liquor licenses which may be issued under the Colorado Liquor Code, and no person may be financially interested in more than one such class of liquor license.
 A retail gaming tavern licensee may sell malt, vinous or spirituous liquors only by the individual drink for consumption on the premises.
 An application for an alcoholic beverage license in Colorado requires notice, posting and a public hearing before the local liquor licensing authority prior to approval.
 The Colorado Department of Revenue's Liquor Enforcement Division must also approve the application on behalf of the state.
-Each Bronco Billy's location has been approved for and holds a retail gaming tavern liquor license for its casino, hotel and restaurant operations.
+Each of FHR-Colorado LLC's retail locations has obtained the requisite liquor license to offer alcoholic beverages for consumption on its casino, hotel, and restaurant premises.